 What's Happening at Holy Rosary

-The Grade 6 camp to the Anglesea, will certainly be a great opportunity for the children to learn and work together in a new environment and is always a highlight for the children and staff who attend.
-This year we will head away on March 1st-3rd for a great beach experience, where our leadership program for the children is developed and explored.
+The Grade 5 camp will certainly be a great opportunity for the children to learn and work together in a new environment and is always a highlight for the children and staff who attend.
+This year we will head away on August 6th - 7th for a great camping experience at Billabong Ranch near Echuca.

 Finally, the partnership between school and home is the most important part of a child's learning.
 As such we look forward to working with you to develop and guide each child to reach their potential as 'Leaders for Tomorrow'.
-We will be having a Parent Teacher Interview opportunity each term, I encourage parents and caregivers to contact teachers if they are unsure and celebrate the success and challenges along the way.
+We will continue to have Parent Teacher Interview opportunities each term, I encourage parents and caregivers to contact teachers if they are unsure and celebrate the success and challenges along the way.